Section Table of Contents

 The United States faces ever-evolving and multi-dimensional security challenges.
 To meet these challenges, we support and collaborate with both new and old partners to defend shared interests and to adapt to the changing international environment.
 This means working to advance nonproliferation, antiterrorism, demining, and related programs; global threat reduction; and security assistance.
 The Department is focusing its efforts on strategically vital regions to prevent crises and foster resilience in ways that align to our broader commitments and that secure our borders.

 U.S. efforts to improve specific challenges in global health and education advance our broader national security interests by addressing underlying drivers of terrorism and constraints to inclusive economic growth that open markets and reduce fragility.
 The State Department and USAID use diplomacy and foreign assistance programs to create an AIDS-free generation, end preventable child and maternal deaths, reduce the threat of infectious diseases, and fight pandemic diseases.
 The U.S. Government partners with multilateral institutions, donor nations, and other organizations to encourage and empower developing countries to build strong, sustainable health care systems.
 Expanding health care capacity abroad is essential to long-term development.
 U.S. investments, such as those supporting the immunization of hundreds of millions of children in low-resource countries, save lives and result in healthier people.
 Our investments make for stronger, more prosperous, and more stable countries; enhance international security and trade; and in turn ensure a safer, more resilient America.
 Despite successes in recent decades, the United States recognizes that much remains to be done to strengthen health systems in developing countries so that they can address emerging threats and long-term challenges, such as HIV/AIDS, tuberculosis, malaria, and maternal and child mortality.
 Investments in PEPFAR focused U.S. support in key countries to expand HIV prevention and treatment services and leverage increased performance and efficiency gains.
-Infectious disease outbreaks remain among the foremost dangers to human health and the global economy, as many countries have limited capacity to prevent, detect, and rapidly respond to these threats.
+Infectious disease outbreaks remain among the foremost dangers to human health and the global economy, as many countries have limited capacity to prevent, detect, and respond rapidly to these threats.
 Health is the largest component of U.S. development assistance.

 The United States benefits from a disciplined, purposeful, and deep engagement with the rest of the world.
 American interests are protected by an international system that allows for cooperation with like-minded partners without compromising our independence.
 The Department continues to strengthen American leadership both in our partnerships and with multilateral institutions, such as the host of United Nations agencies and organizations.
 U.S. leadership in these venues is often instrumental to fostering cooperation, sharing the costs of taking action, and protecting the rule of law, human rights, dignity, and democratic values.
-In the absence of a sustainable and business-like U.S. presence across the international system, including at the United Nations, U.S. national interests would not be protected.
-U.S. leadership ensures that these partnerships remain healthy bidirectional relationships.

 U.S. senior officials also engage publicly and privately with citizens in countries eager for progress and those burdened by oppressive governments.
 The U.S. Government pushes back on attempts to dismantle institutions, and works with like-minded governments.
 The Department also engages regional mechanisms to advance our ideals and to deter backsliding by governments.